Tjoeb123/ModUpdates/Sonic Origins/The Ultimate Genesis Remix Overhaul (Sonic 1)/README.txt

 "Back In Time" from Sonic R - replaces Marble
-"Work It Out" from Sonic R - replaces Spring Yard "Labyrinth" from the Master System/Game Gear version of Sonic 1 - replaces Labyrinth "Rainbow Road" from Mario Kart 64 - replaces Star Light "X-Hunter Stage 1" from Mega Man X2 - replaces Scrap Brain "Theory of Attack" from Sonic Runners - replaces the boss theme "Victory Fanfare" from Sonic R - replaces the Act Clear Theme
+"Work It Out" from Sonic R - replaces Spring Yard "Labyrinth" from the Master System/Game Gear version of Sonic 1 - replaces Labyrinth "Living in the City" from Sonic R - replaces Star Light "X-Hunter Stage 1" from Mega Man X2 - replaces Scrap Brain "Theory of Attack" from Sonic Runners - replaces the boss theme "Victory Fanfare" from Sonic R - replaces the Act Clear Theme